Posted by Nathalie Guinet 5556 Hits

 About the Conference

-Designed for members of the business, government, and research communities with a stake in cryptographic standardisation, this forward-looking conference facilitates the knowledge exchange and collaboration required to transition cyber infrastructures and business practices to make them safe and resilient in an era with quantum computers.
-It will showcase both the most recent developments from industry and government and cutting-edge potential solutions coming out of the most recent research.
+Designed for members of the business, government, and research communities with a stake in cryptographic standardisation, this forward-looking conference facilitates the knowledge exchange and collaboration on securing cyber infrastructures and business practices against the challenges of quantum computing.

-Do not miss the chance to participate!
+Do not miss the chance to participate: Answer the open call for presentations and posters!

-Posted by Nathalie Kounakoff 13527 Hits
+Posted by Nathalie Kounakoff 22803 Hits

 Decoration